Smart Ball: Plot

 A young boy named Jerry was a prince and ruler of a kingdom but has been transformed into a blob by a mysterious witch at the behest of his jealous brother, Tom, who has a crush on the young princess Emi.

 Development and release

 Smart Ball was co-developed by Game Freak and System Sacom.

 The entire storyline from the game, as well as all the towns in levels, were removed in the North American version.
 However, there is an English fan-made translation patch that can be applied on a Japanese ROM and played on an emulator.

 Reception

-Smart Ball was met with positive reception from critics.
-On release, Famitsu scored the Super Famicom version of the game a 25 out of 40.
-British magazine Super Play gave the Super Famicom version 6 out of 10, stating that game is a "run-of-the-mill platform game with only its blob-shaped hero to distinguish it from the crowd.
-We reckon it seems pretty average."
-The game also won the Digital Content Association's AVA Multimedia Grand Prix Award for character design.
+According to Famitsu, Smart Ball sold 3,345 copies in its first week on the market and 33,283 copies during its lifetime in Japan.
+The game received a 21.33/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 112 spot.
+It also received generally favorable reception from critics.
+Super Play stated that the game is a "run-of-the-mill platform game with only its blob-shaped hero to distinguish it from the crowd.
+We reckon it seems pretty average".
+The game won the Digital Content Association's AVA Multimedia Grand Prix Award for character design.